Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 All outdoor sites at Goodwood are busy working sites and we take the utmost care when hosting groups of children and young people.
 Experienced Education Guides are enhanced DBS checked, carry a first aid kit, know emergency procedures and are able to contact Goodwood Security Team or Emergency Services if required.
 Visiting teachers must ensure there is an adult amongst them who is trained in and responsible for first aid.

-Educational visits are usually carried out in groups of 15 – 20.
-We calculate the number of Education Guides required to ensure both the safety and educational quality of your visit.
-Appropriate footwear and warm, waterproof clothing must be worn.
+Educational visits are typically delivered in groups of 15–20 pupils.
+For Forest School and specialist provision, groups are necessarily smaller, with high staffing ratios and exclusive use of a dedicated outdoor learning space to ensure safety, security and familiarity.
+We calculate the number of Education Guides required to maintain both the safety and educational quality of your visit.
+Pupils must wear appropriate footwear and warm, waterproof clothing.

 The Holiday Activities and Food (HAF) programme is a government-funded initiative that provides free holiday clubs for eligible children, including healthy meals and enriching activities during school holidays.